 Naturalisation: basic rules include 5 years of residency in the UK and also a 1 year wait after obtaining Indefinite Leave to Remain (ILR).
-Exception is spouses and civil partners of UK citizens (see a separate paragraph below).
-Also, below are comments for European citizens and family members.
+There is an exception for spouses and civil partners of UK citizens.

 There are also other rules such as absences from the UK and criminal convictions or traffic offences etc, so the best option would be to book our Advice Session.

 Spouses of UK citizens: firstly, you need to obtain settlement status in the UK – Indefinite Leave to Remain (ILR).
 For most it means spending 5 years on a Spouse visa in the UK.
 Time spent on a Fiancee visa does not count.
 Time spent on other visas, such as a student visa, does not count either.
 Once you have ILR, you can apply for Citizenship immediately without waiting for one more year.

 If you are in the Spouse 10-year route, you still need to secure settlement first, which would normally be after 10 years in the UK.
 Then you can apply for Citizenship.